Visit Florida's Putnam County, and Slow Down

 From the park, small boats and the occasional yacht are framed by the soaring Memorial Bridge (be sure to check out the WW I bronze statues at its base), and the picturesque views illustrate perfectly the beauty of Florida.

 A few blocks away on St. Johns Avenue, a variety of merchants are doing what they can to bring business, and people, back to the heart of downtown.
-More than two dozen murals tell the story of the town’s history and its heydays.
+Dozens of murals tell the story of the town’s history and its heydays.

 A few blocks north, the 1854 Bronson-Mulholland House predates Angel’s by more than half a century.
 To this day, the classic antebellum home of Judge Isaac Bronson reveals the level of wealth that existed when Palatka was a thriving commercial port.
 Now owned by the city and furnished with period pieces, docents offer guided tours and the entire house and surrounding two acres can be rented for weddings and other events.